MunimaJahan/Special-Lab-Exam-1/instruction.md

 A  mini super store requires a software to keep track of items available in the store and the invoice for a customer who is buying a list of items from the store.
-To manage this you'll have to make a program that keeps information about the `Customer` and to allow them to buy different items from the store and prepare the invoice for the customer.
+To manage this you'll have to make a program that keeps information about the `Customer` and to allow them to buy different `items` of different `categories` from the store and prepare the 'invoice' for the customer.
 Additionally we would like to have a report of all the types of items a customer has bought.

 You need to write tests to show that your list of different categries for items and the invoice for each customer is correct.